 If you wish to claim compensation for a medical negligence treatment delay but you are worried about funding a claim upfront, our solicitors can offer you the option of entering into a No Win No Fee Agreement.
 This means that should your claim be unsuccessful you will not have to pay any of your solicitors fees.
 If you are successful, your solicitor will deduct from your compensation what’s known as a ‘success fee’.
 Other than the success fee, you do not have to pay anything else.
 To find out more about the benefits of making a No Win No Fee medical negligence claim and to begin your claim, call Accident Claims UK today.

 If you have had your medical condition worsened, suffered unnecessary complications, been made ill or injured because of medical negligence and delays, you could be owed compensation.
 Use our online claims form to contact us or call us for your free personal injury consultation.
-If you have the right to claim, one of our excellent medical negligence solicitors will start working on your case right away.
+If you have the right to claim, one of our excellent medical negligence solicitors will start working on your case.
 So call now!
 We’re looking forward to hearing from you.

 Medical Negligence Claims Guide – How To Claim Compensation – Learn more about medical negligence claims in this general guide.